-- Let your students know that the ThoughtEexchange process has 3 steps:
+- Let your students know that the ThoughtExchange process has 3 steps:

-- Share: share thoughts to each open-ended question, independently and confidentially.
+- Share: share thoughts in response to the open-ended question, independently and confidentially.

-- Star: read thoughts shared by you and other participants, and rate thoughts out of 5 stars.
+- Rate: read thoughts shared by you and other participants, and rate thoughts out of 5 stars.

-- Discover: learn what matters to the group by exploring the thoughts and how they were rated.
+- View results: learn what matters to the group by exploring the thoughts and how they were rated.

 - It is important to guide your students through the process.
 Please ensure they understand each question they are being asked.

-- The facilitator should also be in the Exchange.
+- The facilitator should also participate in the Exchange, if appropriate.

 - Give them about 10-12 minutes to enter their thoughts and rate.

-- About halfway through (usually around the 5-minute mark), announce that if they haven't gone to the star step yet, please do now.
-Ideally, you would like participants to star around 30 thoughts.
+- About halfway through (usually around the 5-minute mark), announce that if they haven't gone to the rating step yet, please do now.
+Ideally, you would like participants to rate around 30 thoughts each.